 In addition to the increased need for basic skills and advanced skill levels for basic entry-level, frontline and skilled jobs, there are a rising number of jobs that involve "knowledge work."
 There is increasing demand for so-called "knowledge workers"(Grove, 2010).
 Knowledge workers include managers, leaders, technicians, researchers, accountants, information specialists, consultants, medical and pharmaceutical professionals.
-In multinational firms, knowledge workers often work together in teams that cross cultural and geographic borders: "In the 21st century knowledge are considered the raison d'etre of multinational firms" (Brannen, 2008).
+In multinational firms, knowledge workers often work together in teams that cross cultural and geographic borders: "In the 21st century knowledge creation, integration and the leveraging of such "new" knowledge are considered the raison d'etre of multinational firms" (Brannen, 2008).
 "The growing need for talented managers in China represents by far the biggest management challenge facing multinationals and locally owned businesses alike" (Lane &